Why Weekly Team Meetings Matter Far More Than Most Leaders Realise

 6. Weekly Commitments: Strengthening Accountability

 The final step of the meeting is confirming commitments for the coming week.
 Every owner states the actions they will complete before the next meeting.
-These commitments become the foundation for next week’s review.
+These commitments become the foundation for next week’s review and form a clear plan for the team to follow in the upcoming week.

 This is how accountability becomes cultural — not personal.